25 Things I Quit in Order to Simplify

 14. I Quit Complex Routines

-So instead of layering on more structure, I started removing pieces.
-Simplifying.
-Prioritizing the few practices that actually feel good.
+So instead of layering on more structure, I started removing pieces, simplifying, and prioritizing the few practices that actually feel good.

 15. I Quit Complicated Diets

-Special grocery lists.
-Separate meals for myself and the rest of the family.
-Constant research.
+Special grocery lists, separate meals for myself and the rest of the family, constant research, it was a lot to manage.

-And if you need to follow a specific diet for health reasons—of course, do that.
-But for me, the intention behind how I eat has shifted in a major way.
+If you need to follow a specific diet for health reasons, of course, do that.
+But for me, the intention behind how I eat has changed in a major way.

 16. I Quit Needing to Spend Money to Celebrate